maxlath/wikibase-cli/README.md

 wdprops sv
 ```

-This command first tries to find the list in the props folder (created at project root), and request them to query.wikidata.org if missing.
+This command first tries to find the list in the `props` folder (created at wikidata-cli root), and request them to query.wikidata.org if missing.

+#### wdsparl reset
+This means that after a while, your local version will miss new and updated properties: this can be solved by running `wdprops reset`

 ### wdsparl
 A command to run a SPARQL query and get its JSON output